Diary Of A Busker Day 378 Wednesday May 29th 2013 Winchester High Street 1. Opposite Bellis/O2. Time: 2:10-3:45pm 2. Opposite Vodafone. Time: 4:32-5pm

-Very annoying – I woke up with a headache – something I don’t usually get.
-The sky’s very grey – threatening rain, as they say, so I set up under shelter.
+Very annoying.
+I woke up with a headache – something I don’t usually get.
+The sky’s very grey – threatening rain, so I set up under shelter in The Pentice.
 Just after I start, Madelaine – the young French singer, drops by and asks me how it’s going.
 I say I’ve just started, so I don’t know yet.
 She’s come in to sing – she’s going down the road, she says.
 I say if it rains, to come up here and she can have this spot, so…I hope it doesn’t start straight away!

-Song Of The Day – Somewhere Over The Rainbow, during which a woman puts a £5 note in the bucket, thereby ensuring the song is immediately awarded the coveted SOTD status!
+Song Of The Day is Somewhere Over The Rainbow, during which a woman puts a fiver in the bucket, thereby ensuring the song is immediately awarded the coveted SOTD status.

-Back out after half an hour in Waterstones, the grey sky’s still all around (but mainly up above, as is the headache)…but I get in half an hour before it starts raining.
-In fact, I manage to do a few songs actually in the rain (which is silly), Here Comes The Sun being the last, until it gets too heavy to carry on, and I’m getting more and more fed up with the headache, too.
+Back out after half an hour in Waterstones, the grey sky’s still all around (but mainly up above, as is the sodding headache)…but I get in half an hour before it starts raining.
+In fact, I manage to do a few songs actually in the rain, which is silly, as everything gets wet, obviously.
+Anyway, Here Comes The Sun was the last one I did before until it got too heavy to carry on, and I was getting more and more fed up with the headache, too.